Huntington Bancshares: 21st century

-In the first quarter of 2013, Huntington changed its ATMs to new ones that allow customers to make deposits by inserting cash and checks directly into the ATM.
-The bank started in 2014 offering ATM deposits from mobile phones and through online transfers until 11:59 p.m. and post them that day.
+In the first quarter of 2013, Huntington changed its ATMs to ones that allow customers to make deposits by inserting cash and checks.
+In 2014, the bank began offering deposits from mobile phones and through online transfers.
 In March 2014, the company acquired Ohio-based Camco Financial, holding company for Advantage Bank, for $97 million in stock.
 In September 2014, the company acquired 24 offices of Bank of America in Central Michigan, including the Port Huron, Flint, and Saginaw markets.
-This raised the number of Huntington branches in Michigan to 173, including over 40 locations housed in Meijer stores.
+This raised the number of Huntington branches in Michigan to 173, including over 40 in Meijer stores.
 In March 2015, the company acquired Michigan-based Macquarie Equipment Finance, Inc. from Sydney, Australia-based Macquarie Group for $458 million.

-In January 2016, Huntington announced it would purchase Akron-based FirstMerit Corporation for $3.4 billion, making the FirstMerit Tower in Akron, Ohio, have the Huntington word mark on it, and making it one of the largest banks in Ohio.
+In January 2016, Huntington announced it would purchase Akron-based FirstMerit Corporation for $3.4 billion, placing the Huntington word mark on the FirstMerit Tower in Akron, Ohio, and making it one of Ohio's largest banks.
 Due to Sherman Antitrust Act concerns by the United States Department of Justice, it sold 11 branches in Canton and two in Ashtabula to First Commonwealth Bank.
-Additionally, 107 branches located within 2.5 miles of other Huntington / FirstMerit branches were closed.
+Additionally, 107 branches within 2.5 miles of other Huntington / FirstMerit branches closed.

+In October 2020, the bank announced expansion plans to Philadelphia.
+On December 13, 2020, Huntington announced the acquisition of Detroit-based TCF Financial Corporation.
+As part of the merger, the company also announced it would close 198 branches due to overlap.
+This included all 97 branches inside Meijer stores in Michigan.
+Regulators required the firm to sell 13 branches in Michigan as a condition of approval.
+Horizon Bank purchased these branches at the end of the third quarter.
+The merger was completed on June 9, 2021.
+It resulted in expansion to Minnesota and Colorado for the first time.
+TCF branches were converted in the fourth quarter of 2021.

+As of 2021, Huntington is the sixth-largest bank in the Pittsburgh market by deposits.
 In June 2022, Huntington completed its acquisition of Capstone Partners, an investment bank and advisory firm based in Boston.
+By 2023, the bank had invested $100 million in venture capital.